aarong31/YelpCamp/README.md

 <h2>Authorization:</h2>

-One cannot manage posts and view user profile without being authenticated
+User cannot manage posts and view user profile without being authenticated

-One cannot edit or delete posts and comments created by other users
+User cannot edit or delete posts and comments created by other users

 Admin can manage all posts and comments